layilin/SP23-33852/_texts/full-text.md

 - With pious awe; for thine high-flavoured fruit,
 - The airy phantoms of their friends deceas'd
 - Joy'd to regale on.——Such their simple creed.
-- The tamarind[^f152n2] likewise should adorn her theme,
+- The tamarind likewise should adorn her theme,
 - With whose tart fruit the sweltering fever loves [510]
 - To quench his thirst, whose breezy umbrage soon
 - Shades the pleas'd planter, shades his children long.
-- Nor, lofty cassia,[^f152n3] should she not recount
+- Nor, lofty cassia, should she not recount
 - Thy woodland honours!
 See, what yellow flowers
 - Dance in the gale, and scent the ambient air; [515]
 - While thy long pods, full-fraught with nectared sweets,
 - Relieve the bowels from their lagging load.
-- Nor chirimoia,[^f152n4] though these torrid isles
+- Nor chirimoia,[^f152n2] though these torrid isles
 - Boast not thy fruit, to which the anana yields
 - In taste and flavour, wilt thou coy refuse [520]

 > *&c.* is truly exquisite.
 This tree, contrary to most others in the New World, shoots up to a pyramidal figure: the leaves are uncommonly green; and it produces fruit, but once a year.
 The name is Indian.
 The English commonly call it *Mammey-sapota*.
-There are two species of it, the sweet, and the tart.[^f152n5] The botanical name is *Achras*.
+There are two species of it, the sweet, and the tart.[^f152n3] The botanical name is *Achras*.

 > VER.
 509. *tamarind*\] See Book I. p.
 44.